recart/career/test-assignments/senior-backend-assignment.md

 ##### Requirements:

-* Check if the partner is subscribed to the event.
-If yes, send a POST request to the endpoint they provided.
+* Check which partners are subscribed to the event and send them a POST request to the endpoint they provided.
 * You can freely choose the message source.
 We prefer SQS, NSQ or NATS, but you can use other technologies too.
 * You can freely choose the database to store the partner related data.
 * It should retry failed requests.